-Before Care participants should be dropped off at the back of the Old School.
+Before Care participants should be dropped off at the front of the school.
 Parents are responsible for making sure their children are in the building before leaving.
 Students that are in the After Care Program will be taken over to the Old School by the Program Director.
 Parents will need to go into the old school to sign out their children from the After Care Program.